 I suppose that I’d just like to encourage everyone in the poker world to take a minute to stop and smell the roses.
 Poke your head up from the lab and look around at our beautiful game.
 Witness the phenomenal stories unfolding before our eyes.
-Watch the increasing masses come back to poker again, as well as the newbies signing up for poker training courses and getting rowdy on the rails for the very first time and smile, especially if you’re one of the “survivors”.
+Watch the increasing masses come back to poker again, as well as the newbies signing up for poker training sites and getting rowdy on the rails for the very first time and smile, especially if you’re one of the “survivors”.
 You’ve made it out of the long, dark tunnel.

 Poker is booming again.
 Let’s all enjoy the ride!